Robber threatened to cut Ashley Cole’s fingers off with pliers during break-in

 The court heard the robbers fled after one shouted “police”.

-Mr Brady said Dilks’s DNA was found on a black-handled knife and a black cable tie which were discovered during a search of Mr Cole’s home.
+Mr Brady said Dilks’ DNA was found on a black-handled knife and a black cable tie which were discovered during a search of Cole’s home.

 Dilks, of Whitegate Vale, Clifton, Nottingham, faces three charges of conspiracy to commit burglary, four charges of converting criminal property, three charges of conspiracy to commit robbery and two counts of robbery.